maelvalais/sublime_autotools/README.md

 # Autotools syntax highlighting for VSCode

+The extension is available on both [vsce](https://marketplace.visualstudio.com/items?itemName=maelvalais.autoconf), and on [ovsx].

-This vscode package is a fork of the GitHub project [sublime_autotools].
+This VSCode extension is a fork of the GitHub project [sublime_autotools][].
 It includes syntax highlighting for Autoconf M4 (`.m4`, `configure.ac`...) and Automake files (e.g., `Makefile.am`).
 This extension uses the vscode's own Makefile syntax support for hghlighting makefile things in automake files.